wp-plugins/all-in-one-event-calendar/readme.txt

 * Filter by post ids (separate ids by comma): **[ai1ec post_id="1, 2"]**

 == Changelog ==
+= Version 1.8 =
+* Branding switch from Then.ly to Timely

 = Version 1.7 =
 * Restored support for WordPress 3.2.x, which fixes numerous JavaScript issues in that version of WordPress
 * Removed opaque background from calendar containers to better match WP theme background